 What if members need new PD to meet the requirement?

-The CEA has committed to offering free COpilot classes so that all members, regardless of whether or not they need new PD, can continue learning strategies and best practices that positively impact all of their students.
-Here is how the free classes work:
+The CEA has committed to offering multiple COpilot classes so that all members, regardless of whether or not they need new PD, can continue learning strategies and best practices that positively impact all of their students.
+Here is how the classes work:

-- Free class enrollments will begin in November 2018 and apply to Spring 2019 COpilot classes.
+- Class enrollments will begin in November 2018 and continue indefinitely.

 This new license requirement applies to all educators endorsed in elementary, math, English science, or social studies.
 Educators endorsed in other subject/content areas are currently exempt from this new license requirement.

 Educators to whom the new license requirement applies must meet it within their next full license renewal cycle, which means the earliest any currently licensed educator will have to meet the requirement is September 2023.
 Please see the matrix below for more details about specific scenarios.